samuelschoe/Powershell/README.txt

-"this is a test readme"
+This repo is collection of workaday powershell scripts.